The 7 Things You Need To Know About Your Employee Stock Options...

 Early exercise is a strategy used to mitigate income tax liability related to options.
 This can be a very risky strategy, but in certain instances, it can be quite effective.
 When developing a plan for your options, it is important to know if this feature is available.

-Where can you find the answers to these questions?
+Where can you find the answers to these questions about your options?

 There are two documents that will have the answers to these questions: the company Stock Plan and your individual grant agreement.